AxiSEMunity/AxiSEM3D/doc/Installation.md

 # the number of processors can be arbitrary
 mpirun -np 4 ./axisem3d
 ```
-If an error message will appear saying that "Missing input directory"
+That an error message appears saying that "missing input directory"  means AxiSEM3D has been built successfully

 If linking fails with missing `H5_`